 What is the Capital of Albania?

-Tirana is the capital of Albania.
-It is a city undergoing rapid development, and is neat, tidy, and orderly.
+Tirana is a city undergoing rapid development, and is neat, tidy, and orderly.
 Well, the centre is, in any case.
 With its wide pavements, pedestrian crossings which drivers for the most part respect, and lack of graffiti, it is a stark contrast to my hometown of noisy and chaotic Athens!

 Skanderberg Square is the heart of Tirana, Albania.
 Most points of interest within the city are within easy walking distance of one another from here.
 It is perfectly possible to see the major attractions with 2 days in Tirana, and there are some quirky attractions!